Steve Schnur: Associations

-Currently serves on the City of Hope board and Belmont University's Mike Curb College of Entertainment & Music board, where he acts as an adjunct professor.
-He is a voting member of the Grammy's Producers & Engineers Wing, advisor to the Nashville and Tribeca Film Festivals, Music Advisor to Major League Soccer as well as the U.S. National Men's and Women's soccer teams and has served as both Chairman and Chairman Emeritus of The Grammy Foundation.
+Currently serves on the City of Hope board and Belmont University's Mike Curb College of Entertainment & Music Business board, where he acts as an adjunct professor.
+He is a voting member of the Grammy's Producers & Engineers Wing, advisor to the Nashville and Tribeca Film Festivals, Music Advisor to Major League Soccer as well as the U.S. National Men's and Women's soccer teams and has served as both chairman and chairman emeritus of The Grammy Foundation.
 Additionally, he is a former board member of the Country Music Association.